 With its shimmering rainbow finish and skull-shaped bottle, Crystal Skull Vodka (founded by actor Dan Aykroyd) does double-duty as a Day of the Dead calavera table decoration.
 Just add a mixer or try one of the fun Crystal Cocktail recipes here and you’re good to go!

 One of the most important foods for Day of the Dead is pan de muerto.
 This sweet bread, fragrant with anise and orange, is popular throughout Mexico in the days leading up to Day of the Dead and is also an important part of home altars.
 Serve pan de muerto with hot chocolate sprinkled with cinnamon or with steaming café de olla (coffee served in an earthenware clay urn).

 Pan de muerto lasts for several days without refrigeration so, in my opinion, is much easier to buy than make it yourself.

 Music adds life to any party and a Day of the Dead party calls for mariachi music.
 When I was in Oaxaca City for Dia de Muertos, I was surprised to see groups of musicians playing lively music right in the cemeteries and beside the gravestones.

 Families who were participating in all-night gravesite vigils would order songs from the roving musicians and even sing along with certain well-known tunes.
-Get our Playlist of the Best Mariachi Songs for a handpicked selection of tunes perfect for dancing as well as traditional songs for Day of the Dead.
+Get our Playlist of the Best Mariachi Songs for the top traditional songs for Day of the Dead.

 Another popular tradition for Día de Los Muertos is face-painting.
 By far, the most popular motif is the calavera or human skull.
 You can see some samples of face paint from Mexico in our post on the Unforgettable Faces of Day of the Dead in Mexico for some inspiration.